harrisontun/WeatherApi/README.md

 # WeatherApi
-Simple Flask-based REST API that will provide weather data based on a user entered location from noaa.gov </br>
+Simple Flask-based REST API that will provide weather data based on a user entered location using the NOAA API</br>

 # Installation
 `pip install flask geopy noaa-sdk`</br>